 Incentives for reviewers

-According to the reviewers in the study (Tite 2007) offering financial incentives is not seen as a great method to increase the number of tasks accepted, these people are busy and providing a small financial compensation will not change that. ´Free access or subscription to the journal´ was seen as the best incentive, followed by ´annual acknowledgment of all reviewers on the journal´s website´, and ´more feedback from the editor about the outcome of the submission´.
-While free access or subscription are not given as a reward in return for a review, some journals do give a discount on future submission.
+According to the reviewers in the study (Tite 2007), offering financial incentives is not seen as a great method to increase the number of tasks accepted.
+These people are busy and providing a small financial compensation will not change that. ´Free access or subscription to the journal´ was seen as the best incentive, followed by ´annual acknowledgment of all reviewers on the journal´s website´, and ´more feedback from the editor about the outcome of the submission´.
+While free access or subscription are not given as a reward in return for a review, some journals do give a discount on a future submission.
 With publication fees up to $5000, this may be an attractive reward.

 The incentive that was least popular among the reviewers was ´publication of the review with the article´.
 This is however practiced by several journals, although I wonder how many potential reviewers actually shy away from reviewing for these journals precisely for that reason.
 It is one thing to critically review a manuscript of a colleague in your field anonymously, but when you know your review and your name will be published alongside the article you will tend to choose your words more carefully and the review will thus take more time.